Our customers have been hired by:

 The difference is striking.

-The first copywriter resume example is too short and unspecific.
+The first writer resume example is too short and unspecific.
 This could be anyone.
 “No” pile on Brad’s desk.

 The second one?
 This writer resume summary is tailored to the job description and clearly shows you understand the bottom line.